codeface-io/SwiftObserver/readme.md

 }
 ~~~

 Observers typically adopt the `Observer` protocol.
 For an object to be observable, it must conform to protocol `Observable`.
-You may use `Observable` in three ways:
+You get `Observable` objects in three ways:

-1. Use a pre-built `Variable`.
+1. Instantiate a `Variable`.
 It's an `Observable` that holds a value and sends value updates.
-2. Implement your own custom `Observable`.
+2. Implement a custom `Observable` class.
-3. Create a an `Observable` by mapping (transforming) the updates of a source `Observable`.
+3. Create a an `Observable` that maps (transforms) updates from a source `Observable`.

 We'll get to each of these.
 First, something else ...